Phishing vs Smishing vs Vishing: Differences and Examples

 Is smishing only SMS?

-No. The term started with SMS, but the same tactic appears in iMessage, WhatsApp, Telegram, Messenger, and other messaging apps.
+No. The term started with SMS, but the same tactic appears in iMessage, WhatsApp, Telegram, Messenger, RCS, and other messaging apps.

 Can a vishing call come from a real-looking number?